Traditional Asian Diet and Gut Microbiome and Metabolome in Healthy Volunteers and Pregnancy on Infant's Allergy Development (PPBe)

 Detailed Description

-After being informed about the study and potential risk, all patients giving written informed consent will go one week screening period to assess for study eligibility prior to enrollment.
+A preliminary pilot study is first will be conducted among a group of healthy volunteers.
+This pilot study aims to assess the feasibility of the intervention and obtain pre-eliminary data on its efficacy before proceeding to the full-scale research study.
+Next, in the actual trial among pregnant mothers, participants will be informed about the study and potential risk.
+All patients giving written informed consent will go one week screening period to assess for study eligibility prior to enrollment.
 At week 0, single-blind randomization (subject and health care providers except for principal investigator) will be conducted and participant will be randomized into two groups namely; the control group and the intervention group.
 The control group will receive standard dietary counselling on a healthy pregnancy diet.
 Meanwhile, the intervention group will receive dietary intervention which is tailored to the study objective to increase targeted bacteria of Prevotella sp and the short-chain fatty acids namely butyrate.
 The trial will be in 20 weeks duration during pregnancy and additional 12-months follow up for the delivered infants.

 Study Type